 - Where we need to comply with a legal or regulatory obligation.

-Generally we do not rely on consent as a legal basis for processing your personal data other than if we asked you if you wanted us to send you third party direct marketing communications via email or text message.
-You have the right to withdraw consent to marketing at any time by contacting us.
+Generally we do not rely on consent as a legal basis for processing your personal data other than if we asked you if you wanted us to send you third party direct marketing communications via email or text message or if we have expressly asked you if you are happy for us to use a photograph of you and/or your children.
+You have the right to withdraw consent to marketing and/or the use of a photograph of you and/or your children at any time by contacting us.

 The information we collect may be used to: